sqlitecloud/docs/src/pages/docs/commands/list-apikeys.md

 ---
 title: LIST APIKEYS
-description: The LIST APIKEYS command is used to retrieve all the APIKEYS created on the server.
-The USER parameter can be used to further filter the result.
+description: The LIST APIKEYS command retrieves all the APIKEYS created on the server
 ---

 ## Syntax